mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## Benchmark with MLC Python Package

 The models we are testing are Llama 2 7B and 13B with 4-bit quantization.
-And we measure the decoding performance by setting prompt tokens=1 and generating 512 tokens.
+And we measure the decoding performance by setting prompt tokens to be 1 and generating 512 tokens.

 <p align="center">
   <img src="/img/amd/perf.png" width="90%">